John Hollinger: Hollinger game score

-Game Score was created to give a rough measure of a player's productivity for a single game.
+The game score was created to give a rough measure of a player's productivity for a single game.
 The scale is similar to that of points scored, (40 is an outstanding performance, 10 is an average performance, etc.).
 The entire modern box score of the player is needed for calculation, including offensive and defensive rebounding, steals, blocks and turnovers, so the Hollinger Game Score can only be applied to games played since the 1978 season.